Newsletter coming soon! Subscribe today!

 Sammy is a member of the Navajo Nation tribe.
 Spending most of his summers with his Nali Lady (paternal grandmother) until moving to the Reservation in the middle of middle school years.
 He is an Indigenous Peer Recovery Coach for Indigenous Wellbriety in Cortez, CO.

-Sammy holds three Wellbriety certifications and a certified Peer Support certificate in substance use and mental health with Colorado Mental Wellness Network.
+Sammy holds four Wellbriety certifications and a certified Peer Support certificate in substance use and mental health with Colorado Mental Wellness Network.
 Sammy provides on-on-one peer support, facilitates Talking Circles, assists in sober friendly activities for work, participates in Street Medicine outreach services for unhoused relatives and community events in the surrounding the area.
 He brings a unique experience with his personal upbringing, addiction recovery path, taking personal interest in the people he helps and shares his personal story that is much similar to the majority of people seeking assistance.
 Sammy's motivations for his sobriety are his family, team members, elders and community.

 INDIGENOUS PEER RECOVERY ELDER